 Students and teachers have different roles within a PBL project than they do within a traditional classroom.
 In traditional classes, students are often passive receivers of knowledge and teachers are the active presenters of knowledge–a “sage on the stage”.
 PBL creates a new dynamic in the classroom.

 Students in PBL work in collaborative student groups; pose and solve real-world questions/problems; plan, research, experiment, and reflect; and produce a product/solution.
 They learn by doing and creating!

 Teachers in PBL help students set project tasks and timelines, learn information and skills needed for their tasks, and find project resources and expert advisers.
 They ensure learning goals in all subject areas are attended to within the context of projects.
 They coach and facilitate.

 No, because TESG is a public school, we do not have a religious affiliation.
 All children and families of all faiths are welcome to attend TESG.

 Will the children wear uniforms or follow a standard mode of dress (SMOD)?

 No, students at TESG are welcome to wear clothing of their choice.
 Their outfits and shoes should be weather appropriate and comfortable for work and play.
 We love seeing children’s creative fashions!

 What calendar does TESG follow?

 TESG will follow a 185 day calendar.
 Our school year will begin each year in late August and end in early June.
-This year we begin on August 20, 2018.
-We have recently edited our calendar to more closely align holiday breaks with GCS.
-Please see the new calendar here.
+Next year we begin on August 22, 2019.
+Please see the calendar here.

 What are the daily school hours?